-Every day I help people chuck stuff out.
+Every day I help people let go of things that no longer serve them.
 Sometimes there’s tears.
-Sometimes they’re tears of of grief, of letting go and sometimes they’re tears of relief and new understanding.
+Sometimes they’re tears of grief and sometimes they’re tears of relief and new understanding.

 I listen to the stories people share with me about the items they’re struggling to let go of or they’ve decided they no longer need or want.
 And I listen to stories of why they’ve decided to let these things go.
 These stories are often about a feeling of renewal, a need to shed their old self, to make room for a new life.